chair + chief executive officer

-Tayloe Stansbury has more than 35 years of experience building scalable technology platforms and organizations across a number of leading companies.
+Tayloe Stansbury has more than 35 years experience building scalable technology platforms and organizations across a number of leading companies.
 Prior to Kaleidescape, Tayloe served as interim CEO of Watermark Insights.
 Before that, he was executive vice president and chief technology officer of Intuit (NASDAQ:INTU), where he was responsible for all product engineering, artificial intelligence, cybersecurity, and information technology.
 Tayloe also previously served as executive vice president of Ariba, where he led product management, engineering, hosting, and customer support.
-Tayloe currently serves on the boards of Coupa (NASDAQ:COUP), TCV Acquisition Corp, Watermark Insights, and Trelly; previously he served on the boards of Shutterfly, BlueJeans Network, and Harvey Mudd College.
+Tayloe currently serves on the boards of FICO (NYSE:FICO) and Watermark Insights; previously he served on the boards of Coupa, Shutterfly, BlueJeans Network, and Harvey Mudd College.
 Tayloe graduated with honors in applied mathematics from Harvard University.

 vice president, manufacturing